jzaccone/watson-discovery-analyze-data-breaches/README.md

-3.2 Create a data collection
+3.2 Create a data collection by selecting the "Upload your own data" option next to "Create a new data collection"

 <p align="center">
   <img width="600" src="doc/source/images/launch2.png">
 </p>